duleorlovic/blog/_posts/2016-03-02-gulp-tasks.markdown

 ~~~
 gulp serve --api production
 gulp serve --api localhost:3000
-gulp deploy --api production
+gulp clean && gulp deploy --api production
 ~~~

-You need to stop eventual gulp serve for localhost, when you want to deploy for production.
+Note that you need to stop eventual gulp serve for localhost, when you want to deploy for production.

+First install `gulp-if` with `npm install gulp-if --save-dev`.
+Than add to `gulp/script.js`

 ~~~
 // gulp/script.js